juji-io/datalevin/benchmarks/write-bench/README.md

 * `transact!`

-In all transaction functions, we only use Datalevin's default write setting, i.e. the safest ACID write setting.
-For now, faster, albeit less safe write conditions, such as `:mapasync`, `:nometasync`, `:nosync`, `:writemap`, and so on, are not tested in this benchmark.
+In all transaction functions, we only use Datalevin's default write setting, i.e. the safest ACID write setting that flushes data to disk when commit.
+For now, the faster, albeit less safe write conditions, such as `:mapasync`, `:nometasync`, `:nosync`, `:writemap`, and so on, are not tested in this benchmark.
+For Datalog write, the faster `init-db` and `fill-db` functions that directly load prepared datoms are not tested in this benchmark either, as we are only interested in the transaction of raw data.

 There are two main tasks, one is pure write in batch write condition, another is half read half write at the same time.